 When your brake fluid levels are seriously low, you'll notice a similar warning light will populate.
 The light will be yellow and not red.

 Anti-lock brakes will pump the brakes automatically to ensure you have enhanced stopping abilities on slippery surfaces.
 These brakes also have an individual warning symbol/light.
 The indicator will pop up with a circle and "ABS" in the center.
 The light might appear orange or yellow.

 Typically, braking systems use hydraulic fluid to move the pressure of your foot through a sealed system.
 The system is full of brake fluid, which moves to the brake discs and drums on your car's tires.

 Friction material exists in each brake occurs when the component pushes against the rotating disc.
 This movement reduces the wheel's speed, thus bringing your car to a stop with enough pressure.
 This is why the harder you press your foot on the brake pedal, the faster you'll stop/slow down.

 Why Do Brake Warning Lights Come On?

 Below you'll find a few reasons why your brake warning light might come on:

 Do you have additional brake service questions?
 Contact our team today.
-We are here to help with your next brake service in Los Angeles and more!
+We are here to help with your next brake service in Santa Monica and Pacific Palisades and more!
 Why?
 We are your go-to for Mercedes repair in Los Angeles, auto repair in Los Angeles, and more.
 Need a Toyota mechanic?
 That's us.
 What about an AC repair in Los Angeles?
 Our point is this: we know about brakes and everything in between.
 Contact us today.